🇬🇧 EN

 • The income is taxed like any other service.

-• If it is rented frequently, the tax authority could consider that there is a different economic activity (vehicle rental), which would entail new obligations.
+• If it is rented out frequently, the tax authorities could consider that a different economic activity exists (vehicle rental), which would entail new obligations.

 Accounting treatment of the replacement vehicle

-It is recorded in the property, plant and equipment account (generally 218 "Transport equipment"):
+It is recorded in the tangible fixed assets account (usually 218 "Transport equipment"):

 Annual depreciation entry

-This entry should be made periodically (usually annually) and can be scheduled for each accounting year-end.
+This entry must be made periodically (usually annually) and can be scheduled for each accounting year-end.

 If invoiced to the customer